SCYX Investors Have Opportunity to Lead SCYNEXIS, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).
+LOS ANGELES, Dec.
+1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).

 Class Period: March 31, 2023 – September 22, 2023